What is Neulasta?

-Neulasta is usually given once per chemotherapy cycle.
-This medication should not be given within 14 days before or 24 hours after you receive chemotherapy.
+Use Neulasta exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+This medicine should not be given within 14 days before or 24 hours after you receive chemotherapy.

-Each prefilled Neulasta syringe or On-body Injector is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each prefilled syringe or Onpro Injector is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of Neulasta, or if you have a problem with the On-body Injector device.
+Call your doctor for instructions if you miss an injection, or if you have a problem with the Onpro device.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 When using Neulasta Onpro: Avoid traveling, driving, or operating machinery while wearing the device.

 Get emergency medical help if you have signs of an allergic reaction to Neulasta: hives, skin rash, sweating, warmth or tingly feeling; dizziness, fast heartbeats; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.